 Background Check and Drug Screen All students are required to submit to a comprehensive background check and drug screen upon notification of admission.
+A Social Security number is required to finalize an applicant's background check and allows a student access to hospitals that serve as the School's clinical partners.
 Further information about the requirement and cost is included in the letter of admission.

-NOTE: Medical requirements (immunizations/health screen), student health insurance, background check and drug screen must all be completed by June 1S in the year of entry.
+NOTE: Medical requirements (immunizations/health screen), student health insurance, background check and drug screen must all be completed by June 1st in the year of entry.